SillyNonbinary/SillyNonbinary/README.md

 ⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘

-Uh games!
+Uh games! forsaken was an old interest the fandom is weird.

--Games I have Main inteterst in right now: Regretevator, Forsaken, Dandy's world, Block Tales, Work At A Pizza Place, Dragon Adventures, FNAF, Pizza Game Beta **BIGGG INTEREST** PUPI MIDNIGHT MUNCHIES, and Evade.
+-Games I have Main inteterst in right now: Regretevator, Block Tales, Work At A Pizza Place, Dragon Adventures, FNAF, Pizza Game Beta, PUPI MIDNIGHT MUNCHIES, and Evade.

 -I don't like the fandom of some games..since some of them are toxic.

 ⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘⫘
 SHIPS

--Uhh I like some ships but I would say I enjoy PayCheck, **DOUBLEPIZZA/GLORYPIZZA**, DoubleFedora, PizzaDebt, PAST Noob666, **DAISY1337**
+-Uhh I like some ships but I would say I enjoy **DOUBLEPIZZA/GLORYPIZZA**, **DAISY1337**

 -I don't speak about my ships Unless you ask, though I welcome any *[Legal and non problematic ships..]* except I dislike a few